VincentLanglet/Twig-CS-Fixer/docs/rules.md

 - **ForbiddenFilterRule** (Configurable):

-  Ensures some blocks are not used.
+  Ensures some filters are not used.
 Options are:
-    - `filter`: the name of the forbidden blocks.
+    - `filter`: the name of the forbidden filters.

 - **ForbiddenFunctionRule** (Configurable):

-  Ensures some blocks are not used.
+  Ensures some functions are not used.
 Options are:
-    - `function`: the name of the forbidden blocks.
+    - `function`: the name of the forbidden functions.

 ### Configurable rules